Borger ISD implementing new technology and classrooms

-There’s excitement indeed at Borger ISD as back in May 2017, Borger citizens approved a nearly 41 million dollar bond to provide what Ammerman says were much needed upgrades, especially at the high school.
+There’s excitement indeed at Borger ISD as back in May 2017, Borger citizens approved a nearly $41 million bond to provide, what Ammerman said, were much-needed upgrades, especially at the high school.

 “We’ve been in a building, the first and second floor that really was not up to date and the kids could feel that,” said Ammerman.